-The EMAD2 Bass Drum Head by Evans is the priciest skin we review in this article, in fact, it’s a fair chunk more dollar than the sets we’ve already mentioned, but we promise, for the price you really do get some fantastic technology.
+The EMAD2 by Evans is the priciest skin we review in this article, in fact, it’s a fair chunk more dollar than the sets we’ve already mentioned, but we promise, for the price you do get some fantastic technology.

 Evans’ design includes an EMAD system, which works in a similar way to the muffling system by Aquarian.
-However, unlike Aquarian’s technology, the EMAD system is fully adjustable, with a two-ring damping system, which means you get way more control over the attack and focus of the drum head.
-Choosing the thinner foam ring gives your bass drum extra power, focus and resonance, whilst the wider ring will increase the bass frequencies and attack of your kick drum.
+However, unlike Aquarian’s technology, the EMAD system is fully adjustable, with a two-ring damping system, which means you get way more control over the attack.
+Choosing the thinner foam ring gives your bass drum extra power, focus, and resonance, while the wider ring will increase the bass frequencies and attack of your kick drum.
 So of course, we think that the adjustable dampening technology is the best aspect of the EMAD 2, as it allows for much more tonal versatility than any of the models we mention here.

-Overall, the technology here makes the EMAD 2 Bass Head best suited to drummers that really need to focus their tone.
+Overall, the technology here makes this best suited to people that need to focus their tone.
 The EMAD dampening system along with the Level 360 tuning system means you’ll be able to recreate pretty much any bass drum sound you like.
 Just remember this is our premium choice, so it comes at a greater cost than all the other items we discuss.